aws-deepracer/aws-deepracer/introduction-to-the-ros-navigation-stack-using-aws-deepracer-evo.md

 <img src="/media/dr-sim-rviz-1.png" height="450" >
 </p>

-Open the `nav2_default_view.rviz` file from the [deepracer_description](https://github.com/aws-deepracer/aws-deepracer/tree/main/deepracer_description) package.
+2. Open the `nav2_default_view.rviz` file from the [deepracer_description](https://github.com/aws-deepracer/aws-deepracer/tree/main/deepracer_description) package.
 In the rviz window you should now see the bird's-eye view of the robot's location.
-Set the initial robot location by choosing the *2D Pose Estimate* tool from the toolbar, then placing the arrow pointing up from the robot's location.
+3. Set the initial robot location by choosing the *2D Pose Estimate* tool from the toolbar.
+4. Place the arrow pointing up from the robot's location.
 The robot footprint should now appear as a green square, and the map should appear highlighted in color.
 This means that the AWS DeepRacer is now ready to navigate!
-Use the middle mouse scroll to zoom out and get a view of the entire map.
-Use the *Navigation2 Goal* button on the tool bar to set a goal for the AWS DeepRacer to move forward in the map.
-The AWS DeepRacer should immediately begin moving to the location you selected.
+5. If you have a middle mouse scroll, use it to zoom out and get a view of the entire map.
+6. Use the *Navigation2 Goal* button on the tool bar to set a goal for the AWS DeepRacer to move forward in the map.
+The AWS DeepRacer should immediately begin moving to the location you select.

 <p align="center">
 <img src="/media/dr-sim-open-rviz-1.gif" height="450" >